alanisaac/k8s-observability/README.md

 The tracing solution is Jaeger, with an Elasticsearch backend.
 Since Elasticsearch and Kafka are already deployed for logging, the same deployments are reused.

 See the Jaeger [architecture diagram](https://www.jaegertracing.io/docs/1.22/architecture/) for more information.

+### Service
+The configurations of logging, metrics, and tracing above form an "observability contract": any service which conforms to that contract will be monitored without additional configuration.
+The contract is:

+- Services that are deployed in the "apps" namespace
+- Which log to the console in JSON format
+- Which expose metrics at "/metrics" in the Prometheus text format
+- Which send Jaeger trace data over UDP to the endpoint specified by the env variables `JAEGER_AGENT_HOST:JAEGER_AGENT_PORT`